Battle of Kabul (1992–1996): 1995

 The Taliban soon began to approach Kabul, capturing Wardak in early February and Maidshahr, the provincial capital on February 10, 1995.
 On February 14, 1995, Hekmatyar was forced to abandon his artillery positions at Charasiab due to the advance of the Taliban.
 The Taliban were therefore able to take control of this weaponry.
 In March, Massoud launched an offensive against Hezb-e Wahdat.
 Mazari allied himself with the Taliban, allowing them to enter Kabul, although many of Wahdat's forces joined Massoud instead.
 Massoud's forces heavily bombarded Western Kabul driving Wahdat out.
 According to other reports the forces of Jamiat-e Islami also committed mass rape and executions on civilians in this period.
 The Taliban retreated under this, taking Mazari with them and throwing him from a helicopter en route to Kandahar.
 The Taliban then continued to launch offensives against Kabul, using the equipment of Hezbe Islami.
 While the Taliban retreated, large amounts of looting and pillaging was said to have taken place in southwestern Kabul by the forces under Rabbani and Massoud.

 In March 1995, Massoud's forces were able to drive out the Taliban from the area around Kabul, and retake Charasiab, leading to a relative period of calm for a few months.
 The battle left hundreds of Taliban dead and the force suffered its first defeat.

 In October, the Taliban retook Charasiab.
-Between November 11–13, 1995, at least 57 unarmed civilians were killed and over 150 injured when rockets and artillery barrages fired from Taleban positions south of Kabul pounded the civilian areas of the city.
+Between November 11–13, 1995, at least 57 unarmed civilians were killed and over 150 injured when rockets and artillery barrages fired from Taliban positions south of Kabul pounded the civilian areas of the city.
 On November 11, 36 civilians were killed when over 170 rockets as well as shells hit civilians areas.
 A salvo crashed into Foruzga Market.
 Rockets struck the Taimani District where many people from other parts of Kabul had settled.
 Other residential areas hit by artillery and rocket attacks were the Bagh Bala District in the northwest of Kabul and Wazir Akbar Khan where much of the city's small foreign community live.

 On November 20, 1995, the forces of the Taliban gave the government a five-day ultimatum after which they would resume bombardment if Rabbani and his forces did not leave the city.
 This ultimatum was eventually withdrawn.

 By the end of November and December, more than 150 people had died in Kabul due to the repeated rocketing, shelling and high-altitude bombing of the city, reportedly by Taliban forces.